elgumso/fishblood/README.md

 ![Fishblood](./fishblood.PNG)

-Fishblood will install a crontab entry for the user to pull the current bloodsugar values every minute and update `/tmp/blood`.
-After modifying the prompt file Fishblood will display these values on the Fish prompt.
+Fishblood will install a crontab entry for the current user to pull the bloodsugar values every minute and update `/tmp/blood` (default configuation).
+After modifying the prompt file the values will be displayed on the Fish terminal prompt, as shown in the screenshot above.

 ### Dependencies
-This is tested as working on Ubuntu with `Fish 3.3.1`, and requires the JSON tool `jq`, as well as a working `Nightscout` instance, or any server endpoint where the Blood Glucose and Delta values are updated and can be pulled from.
+This is tested as working on Ubuntu with `Fish 3.3.1`, and requires the tools `jq` and `curl`, as well as a working `Nightscout` instance, or any server endpoint where the Blood Glucose and Delta values are updated and can be pulled from.

 <i>Note: Uncomment the lines in the installation script to install the latest version of Fish if necessary.</i>